googlefonts/VTT-Deficiencies/README.md

 The code refers to a function (note number) which results in badly position accents in Variable fonts

-The code used in the VTT Version 6.35 to position accent in the x-direction causes problems in Variable fonts.
+The code used in the VTT Version 6.35 to position accents in the x-direction causes problems in Variable fonts.
 Currently all accented glyphs need to be carefully checked to make sure the automatic code is correct.

 **Accent Positioning code**